Tuna Mayo Onigiri (ツナマヨおにぎり)

 Wash and cook the rice either in the rice cooker or on the stove.
 If you are using new crop rice, reduce the amount of water slightly.
-See my sushi rice recipe for the proper way to wash and cook rice on the stovetop, but use the water proportion from this recipe.
+See my recipe for cooking Perfect Japanese Short Grain Rice for the proper way to wash and cook rice on the stovetop.

 While you wait for the rice, you can prepare the tuna mayo filling by opening and draining the can of tuna and adding it to a bowl with the mayonnaise and soy sauce.
 Stir this together well until there are no big chunks of tuna remaining.

 You'll also want to prepare a bowl of water to wet your hands with, and a bowl of salt to season the outside of the onigiri.

 After your rice is done cooking and steaming, use a spatula or rice paddle to fluff the rice using a folding and cutting motion.
 Use a light touch, and be careful not to smash or break the individual grains of rice.